 What is the National Merit Scholarship and how do you qualify for it?
 Well, the short answer is it depends on how you score on the PSAT, but there’s more to it than that.
-Below you’ll find a basic explanation of what this award is all about, plus a handy table of qualifying scores for the class of 2017.
+Below you’ll find a basic explanation of what this award is all about, plus how you can qualify with your test score.

 What is the National Merit Scholarship Program?